 Results–oriented: Investment recipients provide outcomes information that demonstrates the value of their programs.

 Comprehensive: Combines a review of financial and administrative information, program evaluation and site visits.

 Ongoing: Investment recipients are monitored on an ongoing basis to ensure quality service delivery and effectiveness.

 Accountability and efficiency are two of the major differences of United Way of Greater Houston.
 Our community investments are backed by research, made by trained volunteers, and ensured by good stewardship.
-The annual community campaign fuels our work, and we invest more of those funds back into our community than any other United Way in the country.
+The annual community campaign fuels our work, and we invest more campaign contributions (dollar-wise) back into our community than any other United Way in the country.